Beneficiaries of a New York estate have the right to:

 If the executor or administrator is not giving you information about the estate when asked, they may be hiding something.
 If you have that suspicion, it’s best to consult with a New York estate attorney.
-We might send them a letter on your behalf, explaining that you have rights and that failure to provide information can result in removal of the executor or administrator from the estate.
+We might send them a letter on your behalf, explaining that you have rights and that failure to provide information can result in the removal of the executor or administrator from the estate.

 It does not matter how the Executor or Administrator feels about it.
 The estate is not their personal property or business.
 They are just there to do a job – to find all of the assets of the estate and promptly distribute the assets to creditors and beneficiaries of the decedent.
 The executor and administrator cannot keep any of it or give it away to their friends or relatives.
 They are only entitled to commissions and their own share as a beneficiary.

 Beneficiaries should start receiving some sort of distributions from the estate within seven months of appointment of the Executor or Administrator.
 The executor does not have to disburse the entire estate at once, but at least a partial distribution is expected.
-Every months of delay costs the beneficiary lost of use and enjoyment of their share of the estate.
-If the executor is taking too long, an estate attorney can go a long way in showing them that distributing estate to the beneficiaries should be a priority.
+Every month of delay costs the beneficiary loss of use and enjoyment of their share of the estate.
+If the executor is taking too long, an estate attorney can go a long way in showing them that distributing the estate to the beneficiaries should be a priority.

 Beneficiaries have the right to receive an Inventory of the estate (not to be confused with a formal accounting) within nine months of the appointment of the executor or administrator of the estate.
 An Inventory is something that should just be filed – the beneficiary should not have to ask for it.
 Some executors or administrators make a mistake of just filing the Inventory with the Court and not automatically sending a copy to the beneficiaries.
 It’s always a good idea to ask the administrator or executor for an inventory before deciding whether or not to proceed to the next step.

-The Right to Compel a Judicial Accounting
+The Right of Beneficiaries to Compel a Judicial Accounting

 An estate accounting is a document that details every transaction that occurred in the estate and provides some summaries and explanations of the transactions.
 The document consists of various schedules in a court-approved format and complying with general accounting standards.
-At a minimal, the estate accounting includes schedules listing line by line all of the assets that are a part of the estate, all of the expenses of the estate, all income of the estate, and proposed distributions of the estate.
+At a minimum, the estate accounting includes schedules listing line by line all of the assets that are a part of the estate, all of the expenses of the estate, all income of the estate, and proposed distributions of the estate.